ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 #### How does it work?

-On first launch, Ragdoll will try and connect to the Ragdoll Licence Server (internet connection required, offline activation coming soon) and register your trial version.
+On first launch, Ragdoll will try and connect to the Ragdoll Licence Server and register your trial version.
 This version is node-locked to the particular machine you are on.
-It'll stick with the machine even across re-installs of your operating system.

 Once you've acquired a product key, you can either: